yairfax/FormFiller/README.md

         ]}
 ```

 Note the double backslashes to subvert JSON's character escaping.
 It is also highly discouraged to use arbitrary length modifiers (e.g. `"a+"`, `"b*"`) since FormFiller will generate arbitrarily long strings.
+If you do want to have an arbitrary number of characters, you can set an upper bound by using brackets (e.g. `"a{0,5}"`, `"b{1,7}"`).

 ### `sleep`
 The sleep action takes in a number as a parameter, and tells the browser to pause for the given interval before continuing to the next action.